1. Who we are

 Our trusted third parties include the following, but are not limited to:

-Amigo Loans Limited - Choose Wisely Limited - Crystal Prospects Limited - Digital Marketing Lead Solutions Limited - Galactic Marketing Limited - Leadbyte Limited - Mint Marketing Limited - Wholesale SMS Limited
+Amigo Loans Limited - Bulk SMS Limited - Choose Wisely Limited - Crystal Prospects Limited - Digital Marketing Lead Solutions Limited - Galactic Marketing Limited - Leadbyte Limited - Mint Marketing Limited - Wholesale SMS Limited

 The products, services and offers are:

-Loan Comparison - Payday Loans/Short Term Credit - Loan Brokerage - Credit and Debit Cards - Credit Score Companies - Current Accounts - Guarantor Loans - Car Finance - Utility Switching - Broadband - Online Retailers - Tax Rebate.
+Loan Comparison - Payday Loans/Short Term Credit - Loan Brokerage - Credit and Debit Cards - Credit Score Companies - Current Accounts - Guarantor Loans - Mobile Phones - Car Finance - Home Repairs - Debt Services - Utility Switching - Broadband - Online Retailers - Tax Rebate.

 Credit Reference Agencies and Fraud Prevention Agencies